ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 #### Add/Edit constant values/expressions
 >**Info:** If a particular field is empty and accepting a constant/expression, you will see the **Add value** action after clicking the triple dots button.
 This will open up the expression editor and you will be able to provide a constant value or construct any complex expression in it.

-Let's add hard coded visa type for the foreign students.
+Let's add a hard-coded visa type for foreign students.

 ![Add Expression](img/dm-add-inline-expr.gif "Add expression to an output field")